Creative Camera: Background

 The origin of Creative Camera was Camera Owner, subtitled 'the teach-yourself photo monthly' first published by Sylvester Stein in June 1964 and which was edited, from Issue #10, in April 1965, by another South African Jurgen Schadeberg, a photojournalist who had worked with Tom Hopkinson and as picture editor of Drum magazine.
 He instituted a stronger cover design and integrated pictures more prominently into the internal layout.

-Bill Jay, whose articles featured in the July 1965 Camera Owner, took over editorship in November of the previous year.
+Bill Jay, whose articles featured in the July 1965 Camera Owner, took over editorship in November of the following year.
 The publishers Davpet Ltd. announced that the magazine was folding.
 In May 1966 Colin Osman (August 16, 1926–April 12, 2001), publisher of Coo Press that produced The Racing Pigeon founded by his grandfather Lieutenant Colonel Alfred Henry Osman (responsible for pigeon training and organisation during World War One) with tens of thousands of subscribers, purchased Camera Owner for £1.
 Osman's father William had recruited two thousand amateur pigeon fanciers to provide birds for a Special Continental Pigeon Service, MI14(d), a branch of Military Intelligence (MI16) in WW2.